Polytechnic University of Milan: Academics

-The Polytechnic University of Milan offers several three-year undergraduate courses, two-year graduate courses, one-year master courses and PhD programs in the fields of engineering, architecture and design.
+The Politecnico di Milano offers several three-year undergraduate courses, two-year graduate courses, one-year master courses and PhD programs in the fields of engineering, architecture and design.
 The university offers 32 first level (Bachelor) degree programs.

 The academic year is divided into two terms, or semesters, the first from mid-September to late January and the second from March to late June.
 There are 3 exam sessions: those at the end of each semester (in February and July) and one more in September.
 Students need to achieve 60 "university credits" (CFU or Crediti Formativi Universitari) per year during their Bachelor's and master's degrees.
 Therefore, the 3-years Bachelor requires 180 credits while the 2-years Master 120.
 The university, like most universities in Italy, is organized to comply with the framework of the Bologna Process.

 The university maintains several relations with foreign universities and offers a wide range of international projects for student exchange, The university encourages the enrollment of foreign students by providing several courses in English, German and Spanish.
 It participates in the ENTREE network for student exchange among Electrical Engineering colleges in Europe and it is a member of Top Industrial Managers for Europe (TIME) network.

-The Alta Scuola Politecnica is a joint institution of the Polytechnic University of Milan and Polytechnic University of Turin addressed to young talents who want to develop their interdisciplinary capabilities for leading and promoting innovation, and runs in parallel to the two-year programs of laurea magistrale (graduate courses).
+The Alta Scuola Politecnica is a joint institution of the Politecnico di Milano and Polytechnic University of Turin addressed to young talents who want to develop their interdisciplinary capabilities for leading and promoting innovation, and runs in parallel to the two-year programs of laurea magistrale (graduate courses).

 International opportunities

-PoliMi offers several opportunities for students that want to integrate their studies with an experience outside Italy.
+The university offers several opportunities for students that want to integrate their studies with an experience outside Italy.